mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 ####

-Okay, let’s [look at] *Gakudo Yojinshu* number 10.
+Okay, let’s [look at] *Gakudō-yōjinshū* number 10.
 The title is “The Direct Realization of the Way.”
 Here [this translation] uses “the Way,” but literally it says “it” – the ultimate.

 So far I have spoken about *bodhicitta* and also *faith* as the key point of the practice.
 And then next, you have to actualize it, you have to ingest the *bodhicitta* and faith, and actualize it.
 Actualize these two, in our everyday practice.